Splinter (2006 film): Plot

 Detective Cunningham confronts Captain Garcia (Edward James Olmos) claiming the only reason he was partnered with Gramm was so she could report on his actions.
 Afterward Garcia starts cleaning out Cunninghams desk and takes his badge after being attacked by Cunningham.

 Gramm calls Dreamer to tell him the bullets don't match those that killed Shaggy.
 After another body is found hacked to death Dreamer goes looking for Trigger accusing him of the murder to cover up the killing of Shaggy.
 Trigger tells Dreamer that even though he can't remember it he also had a thing with Vanessa and that his number came up before Speedy was killed.
 Cunningham shows up and shoots Trigger after giving him back his gun.

 In a garage Dreamer is remembering more of what happened and thinks it was Dusty that shot Shaggy and confronts him with a gun.
 Gramm and Cunningham who had been listening come in and Gramm tells Dreamer to put down the gun.
 Cunningham fires setting off a firefight.
 After a brief chase and Dreamer shooting Dusty in the leg Dreamer is shot by Cunningham, Dreamer shoots Dusty which causes both Gramm and Cunningham to shoot Dreamer killing him.
-Gramm realizes it was Cunningham who had shot Dusty and wounded Dreamer.
+Gramm realizes it was Cunningham who had shot and killed Shaggy and wounded Dreamer in the drive-by shooting at the beginning of the film.

 Cunningham coming out of his bathroom is confronted by a group of men with guns who kill him as Gramm listens to the gunfire from her car before driving off.